cocos-creator/docs-3d-deprecated/en/editor/scene/collider-gizmo.md

 ![box collider gizmo](images/box-collider-gizmo.png)

 ## Sphere Collider
-`Sphere Collider Gizmo` show the size of sphere, you can edit the radius of sphere by dragging the control quad.
+`Sphere Collider Gizmo` shows the size of sphere, you can edit the radius of sphere by dragging the control quad.

 ![sphere collider gizmo](images/sphere-collider-gizmo.png)